 Nicolas, could you tell me more about that one ?
 I think I don't understand it.

-#4 Updated by Nicolas CHARLES 11 months ago
+#4 Updated by Nicolas CHARLES over 1 year ago

 When we change names of groups, directives, rules, or their content, they are historised in the SQL databases for tracability during deployment of promises